 Watch Professor Jane Apperley, Consultant Haematologist at Hammersmith Hospital, talk about the tests used to diagnose CML.

-As part of staging, your doctors will look at your risk score.
-There are three risk scores for CML that you might hear mentioned: Sokal, Hasford and EUTOS.
-All of these are less important today than before the introduction of TKI, because the great majority of patients respond to these drugs, regardless of their risk score.
+As part of staging, your doctors will work out your ‘risk score’.
+This is to help them plan the best treatment for you.
+Risk scores are less important today than before the introduction of tyrosine kinase inhibitors (TKIs), because most people with CML respond to these drugs regardless of their risk score.

-the size of your spleen
+- the size of your spleen

 Watch Professor Jane Apperley, Consultant Haematologist at Hammersmith Hospital, talk about staging CML.